Chances are, if you're reading this article, you're thinking about investing in a data warehouse.

 - The industry leading integrated management suite that allows you to develop, monitor, and manage all of the above.

 Why does all this matter?
 In our 20 years of starting, managing, and consulting to businesses, we have found that data analytics and dashboards are the least obtrusive, lowest-overhead, and highest-impact way to transform a business.
 They're the means to becoming a data-driven business, from the CEO down, driving operational efficiency and profitability.

-Read the first chapter of our book, The Visible Enterprise, and let the experts (those with even more name-recognition than Blue Margin) convince you.
+Read the first two chapters of our book, The Dashboard Effect and let the experts (those with even more name-recognition than Blue Margin) convince you.
 Send us your comments and we'll send you the whole book, on our dime.

-If you are interested in starting a conversation about how to use your data to increase productivity and profits in the next 90-days, contact Jon Thompson at email@example.com or at (970)214-1652.
+If you are interested in starting a conversation about how to use your data to increase productivity and profits in the next 90-days, then let's talk.